-On appeal Mr Simeza, on behalf of the appellant, submitted a number of grounds of appeal and heads of arguments.
-The first ground was that the learned trial judge erred in finding that Mr Ndhlovu, because he was the most superior officer, had power to attach to or change conditions in the permit issued by inspector Buchisa.
-He argued that in terms of section 5 of the Public Order Act, the only person who can change the venue or conditions in a permit earlier issued is the Regulating Officer referred to under section 5(4) of the Act, who in this case, as was admitted by both parties, was Inspector Buchisa.
-It was his contention that neither Mr Ndhlovu nor any superior had the right to order a change of venue or attach any conditions to the permit.
-Mr Simeza argued that, whilst it was admitted that a Regulating Officer had a wide discretion to grant or refuse the grant of a permit or refuse the grant of a permit or to attach conditions to it, the p48 exercise of such discretion rested entirely upon the Regulating Officer concerned, namely Inspector Buchisa, and he should exercise these powers under dictation or instruction from his superior or higher authorities.
-He should exercise his discretionary powers individually and without any interference from any quarter whatsoever.
-He argued that Mr Ndholovu's cancellation or alteration of the issued permit was an attempt to interfere with the discretion vested solely in Inspector Buchisa.
-Mr Simeza indicated that it was his argument that Inspector Buchisa, to whom the application was made, was the one who should consider whether or not there was sufficient manpower in the police force to del with the meeting for which the permit was obtained taking into account any other commitments of the police force.
+On appeal for Simeza, on behalf of the appellant, submitted a number of grounds of appeal and boods of arguments.
+The first ground were that the learned trial judge erred in finding that Mr. Mdhlevu, because he was the most superior officer, had power to attach to er change conditions in the permit issued by inspector Buchisa.
+He argued that in terms of section 5 of the Public Order Act, the only person who can change the venue or conditions in a permit earlier issued is the Regulating Officer referred to under section 5 (4) of the Act, who in this case, as was admitted by both parties, was Inspector Buchisa.
+It was his contention that neither Mr. Ndhlovu nor any superior had the right to order a change of venue or attach any conditions to the permit.
+Mr. Simeza argued that, whilst it was admitted that a Regulating Officer had a wide discretion to grant or refuse the grant of a permit or to attach conditions to it, the exercise of such discretion rested entirely upon the Regulating Officer concerned, namely Inspector Buchisa, and he should not exercise those powers under dictation or instruction from his superior or higher authorities.
+He should have exercised his discretionary powers individually and without any interference from any quarter whatsoever.
+He argued that Ar.
+Adhlovu's cancellation or alteration of the issued permit was an attempt to interfere with the discretion vested solely in Inspector Suchiea.
+Mr. Simeza indicated that it was his argument that Inspector Buchisa, to whom the application was made, was the one who should consider whether or not those was sufficient manpower in the police force to deal with the meeting for which the permit was obtained taking into account any other commitments of the police force.

-In reply, after the learned State advocate had addressed the court with his arguments, Mr Simeza was adamant in arguing that, if a Regulating Officer received an order to cancel or attach conditions to permit already issued by him, he should not obey such an order even if he agreed with it and realised Ithat he had made a mistake in granting the first order.
-Mr Simeza also put forward a number of other grounds of appeal which related to whether the original permit had been cancelled or whether it had been varied by the imposition of another condition as to venue.
+In reply, after the learned State Advocate had addressed the court with his arguments, Mr. Simeza was adamant in arguing that, if a Regulating Officer received an order to cancel or attach conditions to a parmit already issued by him, the should not obey such an order even if he soreed with it and realised that he had made a mistake in oranting the first order.
+Mr. Simeza, also put forward a number of other grounds of appeal which related to whether the original permit had been cancelled or whether it had been varied by the imposition of another condition as to venue.
 However, these were withdrawn because they depended solely on whether or not the cancellation or alteration of the original permit was permissible at law.
-In the same way ground 5 of the appeal, which contended that the learned trial judge had erred in holding that the action of cancelling the procession and rally and the arresting of the students who had a valid permit had not in any way violated their fundamental rights, depended entirely on whether or not the cancellation of the original permit was permissible.
+In the same way ground 5 of the appeal, which contended that the learned trial judge had erred in holding that the action of concelling the procession and rally and the arresting of the students who had a valid permit had not in any way victated their fundamental rights, depended entirely on whether or not the concellation of the original permit was permissible.

-Finally, Mr Simeza appealed against the learned trial judge's finding that the appellant on behalf of the students could not recover one hundred and fifty thousand kwacha spent on advertising costs for the unsuccessful meeting.
-Mr Simeza was unable to frame a cause of action under which the amount was claimed but argued only that the money which had been spent by the students on the advertising was wasted because the police wrongfully preventing the holding of the proposed meeting.
+Finally, Mr. Simcza appealed against the learned trial judge's finding that the appellant on behalf of the students could not recover one hundred and fifty thousand kwacha spent on advertising costs for the unsuccessful meeting.
+Mr. Simeza was unable to frame a causa of action under which the amount was claimed but argued only that the money which had been spent by the students on the advertising was wasted because the police wrongfully preventing the holding of the proposed meeting.